collective/collective.bpmproxy/examples/simple-process/README.md

 * Running Camunda Modeler application

 ### Deploying Process to Camunda
 To use the Process it needs to be deployed to Camunda.
-This is done with the Camunda Modeler applikation.
+This is done with the Camunda Modeler application.

 * Open Camunda Modeler applikation
 * Select: File -> Open File to open "simple-process.bpmn" from your filesystem